 Several programs that are not commonly identified as grant programs are included in this category because they provide financial assistance to businesses (or to a third party for their benefit).
-2019.
-Grant payments are scheduled to begin in FY24 and end in FY43.
-To receive the full award, Amazon must create at least 37,850 jobs and make a capital investment of at least \$2 billion.

-Collectively, Virginia's economic development incentive grant programs-which are typically funded with general funds with some exceptions-awarded \$1.8 billion to 5,023 projects between FY10 and FY19 (Table 2).
-Thirteen of the 26 grant programs each provided more than \$30 million in awards during the time period.
-For most grant programs, awards were paid out between FY10 and FY19.
-However, less than half of the \$1.8 billion in grant awards was paid out or 'spent' between FY10 and FY19 because nearly \$900 million in custom awards for Amazon HQ2, Micron, Newport News Shipbuilding, and Amazon Web Services are not scheduled to be paid out until after FY19.
+Collectively, Virginia's economic development incentive grant programs-which are typically funded with general funds with some exceptions-awarded \$1.9 billion to 5,003 projects between FY11 and FY20 (Table 2).
+Thirteen of the 29 grant programs each provided more than \$30 million in awards during the time period.
+For most grant programs, awards were also paid out during the 10-year period.
+However, less than half of the \$1.9 billion in grant awards was paid out or 'spent' between FY11 and FY20 because nearly \$900 million in custom awards for Amazon HQ2, Micron, Newport News Shipbuilding, Amazon Web Services, Morgan Olson, and Merck are not scheduled to be paid out until after FY20.
 Spending on grants, and thus total incentives, will increase substantially as these custom grant awards are paid.